 Special Gear Needed

-Since Yosemite National Park is black bear country, locking your food in either a bear resistant food locker or in a portable bear canister are mandatory.
-Food lockers are only available at a few designated sites.
+Since Yosemite National Park is black bear country, locking your food in a Bear Resistant Food Canister is mandatory.
+Food lockers are available at a few designated sites in the Yosemite Valley and at Tuolumne Meadows only.
 For backpacking trips, portable bear canisters that hold all your food and toiletries are needed.
 More info here.